Holland Prize Rules and Recommendations

 - CAD drawings must be plotted using a laser plotter.
 Inkjet plots are not considered archival, and will not be accepted.

 - The HABS/HAER/HALS collection is in the public domain, therefore, the delineators, although given credit for their work, do not retain copyright.
 A copyright release must accompany each submission.
-Click here for more information about copyright and public domain.
+Read more about copyright and public domain.

-NOTE: The HABS/HAER/HALS staff is available to provide preliminary
+NOTE: The HABS/HAER/HALS staff is available to provide up to two preliminary

-Prize Coordinator if you wish to submit a draft set
+Prize Coordinator if you wish to submit drafts for review.